-A nominated Independent Director or an external facilitator provides performance feedback to the Chair based on discussion with the other Directors.

 A written report summarising the results and feedback is presented to the Board and discussed at a Board meeting.
+A nominated Independent Director or the external facilitator provides performance feedback to the Chair based on discussion with the other Directors.

-The Board's review in FY2021 was conducted in accordance with the process described above.
+The Board's review in FY2022 was conducted with an external facilitator in accordance with the process described above.
 Directors were also requested to provide examples of effective Board oversight, steps the Board could have taken to improve oversight and areas of focus for the Board in the next 12 months to improve its effectiveness.
-To facilitate their evaluation, Directors were provided with a summary of the common themes from the FY2020 Board and Board Committee reviews.